 If you write through a persona, why don't you use a pseudonym?
 I mean not that I mind the whole Glen Quagmire/Hank Moody thing you've got going on, but don't people kind of assume you are a pervert?

 Yeah, I sure wouldn't want people to assume that.
-There might be some cute, sex positive reader out there (who maybe thinks I'm attractive or really likes esoteric speculative fiction jokes).
-Then they might seek me out at a convention or a party and...oh I can't even go on; it's just too horrible to contemplate.
+There might be some cute, sex positive reader out there (who maybe thinks I'm attractive or really likes esoteric speculative fiction jokes) and is way into threesomes.
+Then they might seek me out at a convention or a party and ask to get to know me better and then...oh I can't even go on; it's just too horrible to contemplate.

 Let me tell you a story about a happy go lucky young director named J.J.
 In 2009, J.J. was a plucky movie mogul chiefly known for the way people who had watched Armageddon or Lost through to the end pressed their lips together and shook their head when they saw him.
 J.J. took under his wings the title of a huge fandom's beloved franchise, and he created something that did very, very well in theaters.